oklev/Creami-Cookbook/Recipes/Pistachio Ice Cream.md

 2% cottage cheese was pretty creamy but too much ice crystals. going to try 1) spin on gelato instead of lite ice cream; 2) add in creamer during respin instead of before freezing

 It was also a little low on pistachio flavor so might go back to 3 tbsp pudding when adding cottage cheese (or maybe next time use them to replace some of the milk??)

+I ended up not putting in the vanilla creamer.
+Was an improvement but it's still missing something.
+A little body maybe?
+Maybe needs a source of protein like the other recipes to bind everything together?
+Trying +2 tbsp PB2 almond butter powder.